American Idol season 2: Elimination chart

-Vanessa Olivarez (born April 7, 1981, 21 at the time of the show) is from Atlanta, Georgia and auditioned in Atlanta with Queen's "Bohemian Rhapsody".

 Controversies

 The finale vote had been controversial due to the smallness of the margin.
 Ryan Seacrest also added fuel by mistakenly announcing the difference in vote count first as 13,000, then 1,335, but eventually revealed later to be around 130,000.
 There was much discussion in the communication industry about the phone system being overloaded, and that more than 150 million votes were dropped, making the voting results suspect.
-In an interview prior to the start of the fifth season, executive producer Nigel Lythgoe revealed that Aiken had led the fan voting from the wild card week onward until the finale.
+In an interview prior to the start of the fifth season, executive producer Nigel Lythgoe revealed that Clay Aiken had led the fan voting from the wild card week onward until the finale.

-There was controversy when contestant Frenchie Davis was disqualified from the competition after topless photos of her surfaced on the Internet.
+There was controversy when contestant Frenchie Davis was disqualified from the competition after it was revealed that she had once posed for topless photos on the Internet.
 Shortly afterwards, she landed a role in the Broadway musical Rent.

 Corey Clark was also disqualified from the show because, according to the Idol producers, Clark had a police record he had not disclosed to the show.
-However, in 2005, contestant Corey Clark alleged in an interview on ABC's Primetime Live and in a book, They Told Me to Tell the Truth, So...
-The Sex, Lies and Paulatics of One of America's Idols, that he and judge Paula Abdul had an affair while he was on the show and that this contributed to his removal.
+However, in 2005, Clark alleged in an interview on ABC's Primetime Live and in a book, They Told Me to Tell the Truth, So...
+The Sex, Lies and Paulatics of One of America's Idols, that he and judge Paula Abdul had had an affair while he was on the show and that this contributed to his removal.
 Clark also alleged that Abdul gave him preferential treatment on the show and tips on song choice.
 A subsequent investigation by an independent counsel hired by Fox "could not corroborate the evidence or allegations provided by Mr. Clark or any witnesses".
 Paula Abdul was therefore considered exonerated but an "enhanced non-fraternization policy" was put in place after the investigation.

-Trenyce was also found to have been arrested on felony theft charge; however, Nigel Lythgoe considered her offense to be minor and one which she has been honest about, therefore "warranted no concern regarding her participation in the show."